Assault on Copenhagen (1659): Assault

 Danish spies reported that the Swedish army had moved from their camp, Carlstad, at Brønshøj and had taken up positions behind Valby Hill.
 The Swedes, intending to make a surprise attack, had dressed in white clothing to blend in with the snow and fog as they advanced across the frozen strait towards Copenhagen.
 When the Swedes began their assault about midnight the same evening, they met heavy resistance.

+The Assault on Copenhagen on 11 February.

 The main assaults were made against Christianshavn and Vestervold, but the chopped-up ice and the massed weaponry on the wall caused the Swedish forces to take a horrific number of casualties.
 Still, they fought their way to the top of the wall, and fierce hand-to-hand fighting broke out.
 When the Swedes realised that the assaults on the Western part of the wall were in trouble, the choice was made to make a supporting attack at Østerport.
 The Swedes got very close to Nyboder and were in the process of crossing the moat, when they fell victim to an ambush and withdrew with heavy losses.